c3yawn/summer2025/focused_ai_services/README.md

 ## To run the app

+* In your CLI, change your directory to the `docker_resources/java_dockerfile` folder.
+From there, run `docker build -t java-compiler-runner .`.
+This builds the image from the Dockerfile.
+This is strictly for the Java code compiler feature.
+Please update the README to reflect changes once the additional languages have been supported.
+You can confirm the image has been built correctly by running `docker images` or checking the Docker Desktop images tab.
 * I just use the Spring Boot Dashboard on the side to start the backend.
 Once you see the startup logs in your terminal and a log for Tomcat and the port 8080, you should be set.
 * To test the backend, make a free Postman account and download [Postman](https://www.postman.com/downloads/) for your OS and download the [Postman Desktop Agent](https://www.postman.com/downloads/postman-agent/).
 The Agent is required to overcome the CORS issue while testing.